micmejia/bible-dump/NKJV/1 Kings/1 Kgs 7.md

 one Sea, and twelve oxen under the Sea;

 ###### 45
 the pots, the shovels, and the bowls.
-All these articles which [^m]Huram made for King Solomon _for_ the house of the Lord _were of_ burnished bronze.
+All these articles which Huram made for King Solomon _for_ the house of the Lord _were of_ burnished bronze.

 ###### 46
 In the plain of Jordan the king had them cast in clay molds, between Succoth and Zaretan.